floleuerer/fastai-docker-deploy/README.md

-# fastai2-docker-deploy
+# fastai-docker-deploy

 Building DeepLearning models is really easy with [fast.ai](https://www.fast.ai) - deploying models unfortunatley is not!
-So i tried to find a **cheap and easy** way, to deploy models with Docker as a REST-API (folder `fastai2-rest`).
-Besides that, i also to develop a "frontend" component using [nginx](https://www.nginx.com) to secure the API calls by enabling SSL with **letsencrypt**.
+So i tried to find a **cheap and easy** way, to deploy models with Docker as a REST-API (folder `fastai-rest`).
+Besides that, i also to develop a "frontend" component using [nginx](https://www.nginx.com) to secure the API calls by enabling SSL with [letsencrypt](https://letsencrypt.org).
 I added a small Website so you can interact with the model :).

 All of this is running on a **5 $ DigitalOcean Droplet**.
 See my website [Dog or HotDog?](https://dog-or-hotdog.meansqua.red/).

-**If you are just intrested in deploying a model as a REST-API** see `fastai2-rest` and the README there and my [blogpost](https://floleuerer.github.io/2020/04/26/deploy-digitalocean.html).
+**If you are just intrested in deploying a model as a REST-API** see `fastai-rest` and the README there and my [blogpost](https://floleuerer.github.io/2020/04/26/deploy-digitalocean.html).

 ## Architecutre